anasarb1/serverless-data-pipeline/README.md

 6.  **Test the Pipeline:**

     - **S3 Trigger:** Upload a sample file to the configured S3 input bucket to trigger the data processing Lambda function.
-    - **API Gateway:** Use `curl` or a tool like Postman to send data to the API Gateway endpoint and observe the pipeline's behavior.
+    - **API Gateway:** Use `curl` or a tool like Postman to send data to the API Gateway endpoint and observe the pipeline\"s behavior.

 ## Monitoring and Logging